Farhat Ishtiaq

-Farhat Ishtiaq (Sindhi: فرحت اشتياق) (born June 23, 1980) is a Pakistani writer, author and screenwriter.
+Farhat Ishtiaq (Sindhi: فرحت اشتياق) (born June 23, 1980) is a Pakistani author and screenwriter.
 She is best known for her romantic novels Humsafar, Mata-e-Jaan Hai Tu, Diyar-e-Dil, Dil se Nikle Hain Jo Lafz and Woh Jo Qarz Rakhty Thay Jaan Per.
 Her work mostly focuses on Pakistani society.

 Early life

 She was born into a Sindhi family in Karachi, Sindh.
 She spent some of her childhood in Tokyo, Japan where her father worked for the Pakistan International Airlines (PIA).
 Ishtiaq has a master's degree in civil engineering.
 She made a choice to give up engineering in 2005 and devote herself to writing.